-COUPLER PROBLEMS REMEDY The ProtoCoupler won't let the engine uncouple on the "Fly".
-The power required to fire the coupler open when the engine is on the "Fly" may be greater than the ProtoSound system is capable of providing.
+OCUPLED BRODLEMO DEMENY The Proto-Coupler won't let the engine uncouple on the "Fly".
+REMEDY The power required to fire the coupler open when the engine is on the "Fly" may be greater than the Proto-Sound® system is capable of providing.
 As a result, you may experience times when the coupler won't fire open.
 Unfortunately, the only solution is to stop the engine and fire the coupler in Neutral.
-If that doesn't resolve the problem, try lubricating the coupler knuckle and rivet as explained in the ProtoCoupler Operation section.
+If that doesn't resolve the problem, try lubricating the couple knuckle and rivet as explained in the Proto-Coupler Operation section.
 I can't get the coupler to arm or fire open when I press the whistle button.
 You may be pressing the whistle button too quickly.
 See the third remedy in the horn section above.
-Another possibility is that Proto-Sound has been programmed to turn the coupler function off.
+Another possibility is that Proto-Sound® has been programmed to turn the coupler function off.
 See the section entitled " Only one coupler will function when I press the whistle button.
 Only one coupler can operate at any one time.
 Use the coupler selection switch on the bottom of the chassis to choose which coupler you want active.
-DIESEL START/CAB CHATTER REMEDY Sometimes the diesel start sounds don't occur when I first turn power on.
-Occasionally the diesel engine start up sounds may not occur when power is turned back on within 5 seconds of being shut off.
-Wait 10 15 seconds before repowering.
-Sometimes the Cab Chatter sounds don't play.
-The Cab Chatter sounds only play in neutral and Proto-Sound may be programmed to turn the sounds off.
-See the section entitled "Using RESET to Program Proto-Sound" LOCKOUT PROBLEMS REMEDY I can't get the engine to run after I power up the transformer.
-It sits still with the diesel compressor sounds running.
+ELECTRIC START/CAB CHATTER REMEDY Sometimes the Cab Chatter sounds don't play.
+The Cab Chatter sounds only play in neutral and Proto-Sound® may be programmed to turn the sounds off.
+See the section entitled "Using RESET to Program Proto-Sound®" LOCKOUT PROBLEMS REMEDY I can't get the engine to run after I power up the transformer.
+It sits still with the compressor sounds running.
 The engine is locked out into the Neutral position.
 Follow the unlocking procedures in the Lockout Section.
 The engine won't lock out into Forward, Neutral or Reverse even after the short horn blast sounds.
 You are waiting too long to turn the throttle back on after the short horn blast sounds.
 The power must be turned back on immediately after the short horn blast sounds or the engine will go back into RESET.
 See the lockout procedure in the Lockout Section.
-VOLUME PROBLEMS REMEDY When I try to run the engine, the diesel volume is OFF or very low.
-The diesel volume has been programmed at a reduced volume or to be silent.
+VOLUME PROBLEMS REMEDY When I try to run the engine, the motor volume is OFF or very low.
+The electric volume has been programmed at a reduced volume or to be silent.
 Go to RESET Feature 6 and adjust the volume.
-See the section entitled "Using RESET to Program Proto-Sound" for more information When I try to set the diesel volume, it resets itself to the original volume after I selected the new volume.
+See the section entitled "Using RESET to Program ProtoSounds" for more information.
+When I try to set the motor volume, it resets itself to the original volume after I selected the new volume.
 You are trying to set the volume with a poorly charged or dead backup battery.
 See the section on Battery Backup for more information.
-When I try to set the Diesel Volume to O Volume, I still hear the cab chatter sounds.
-When the diesel volume is set to O, you will hear the Cab Chatter sounds because setting the diesel volume only controls the sound of the diesel engine itself.
+When I try to set the Motor Volume to O Volume, I still hear the cab chatter sounds.
+When the electric volume is set to O, you will hear the Cab Chatter sounds because setting the electric volume only controls the sound of the electric engine itself.
 All other sounds, including Cab Chatter, the horn and bell will continue to play at the volume level set by the manual volume control knob located on the bottom of the chassis.
 See the section entitled "ProtoSound Volume Adjustment" for more information.
 The sounds seem distorted, especially when the whistle or bell is activated.
-The overall ProtoSound volume has been set to high creating the distorted sounds.
+The overall Proto-Sound® volume has been set to high creating the distorted sounds.
 Try turning the volume control knob located on the bottom of the chassis counter clockwise to reduce the overall volume level.